Bradbeers

-Bradbeers is a family run chain of department and furniture stores with branches in New Milton, Hedge End and Romsey.
+Smith Bradbeer & Company Limited, trading as Bradbeers, is a family run chain of department and furniture stores with branches in Salisbury, New Milton, Hedge End and Romsey.
 It has been running in Hampshire for over 175 years.
 The origins of the business stem back to a small drapery shop in Southampton run by R. S. Smith.
 The store traded under various names until 1892 when Mr Bradbeer entered the business.
 The shop was destroyed during the bombing of Southampton during World War II, and the firm ceased trading in the city.
 Today, the business operates from four main sites with department stores in Romsey and New Milton and furniture stores in both New Milton and Hedge End.

 History

 Beginnings and name changes

 In 1837 a small drapery shop in Bernard Street, Southampton was opened by Mr R. S. Smith.
 He was actively involved in the running of the business for another 50 years until his death in 1887.
 During that time, the firm's name changed to include the partners with whom he ran the business.
 In 1865 the business had changed its name to Smith, Bumpstead & Trippe, in 1884 it had changed to Smith, Brookman & Lewis, but following Mr Smith's death, Mr Lewis took over as manager, trading as Smith & Lewis until he retired in 1892.
 It was at this point that Mr Bradbeer entered the business and the firm became incorporated.
 It is perhaps worthy of note that Mr Smith never met Mr Bradbeer.